-Rabbi Sigal is the founder of Mendful community.
+Rabbi Sigal is the founder of Mendful Path

 Mendful Mission: TO INSPIRE LIVING MENDFUL AND CONNECTED.
 CULTIVATE A MENDFUL MINDSET IN OUR HEARTS AND OUR SOCIETY.

 SUPPORT OUR MISSION AND JOIN OUR COMMUNITY.
 WE SHARE IN RETREATS, GATHERINGS, MENTORING, CONVERSATIONS, INSPIRATIONS, MEDITATIONS, DAILY PRACTICES AND ART.